hxtk/tltp/README.md

 ### Password complexity constraints

-Some organizations or services impose constraints on the passwords that may be used with their systems, and if your chosen name and generation function, there is no simple way to choose another.
-As a result, this program accepts arbitrary password generation functions that can be tailored to your organization's needs
+Some organizations or services impose constraints on the passwords that may be used with their systems.
+In stateful password managers with pseudorandom generation, this is a non-issue because one may simply choose another—doing rejection sampling by hand—but in a stateless system, there is no simple way to choose another.
+It must therefore be guaranteed that the password generation scheme shall never produce an unacceptable password.
+As a result, this program accepts arbitrary password generation functions that can be tailored to your organization's needs.

 ## User Guide